Schutzstaffel: SS in World War II

 By the outbreak of World War II, the SS had consolidated into its final form, which comprised three main organisations: the Allgemeine SS, SS-Totenkopfverbände, and the Waffen-SS, which was founded in 1934 as the SS-Verfügungstruppe (SS-VT) and renamed in 1940.
 The Waffen-SS evolved into a second German army alongside the Wehrmacht and operated in tandem with them, especially with the Heer (German Army).
 However, it never obtained total "independence of command", nor was it ever a "serious rival" to the German Army.
 Members were never able to join the ranks of the German High Command and it was dependent on the army for heavy weaponry and equipment.
-Although SS ranks generally had equivalents in the other services, the SS rank system did not copy the terms and ranks used by the Wehrmachts branches.
+Although SS ranks generally had equivalents in the other services, the SS rank system did not copy the terms and ranks used by the Wehrmacht's branches.
 Instead, it used the ranks established by the post-World War I Freikorps and the SA.
 This was primarily done to emphasise the SS as being independent of the Wehrmacht.